Top Tipalti Alternatives for 2026 (and One That’s a Clear Winner)

 Why It Matters to You

-Imagine this: Your AP and AR teams work from the same dashboard, your treasury team can forecast payables and inflows in one click, and idle vendor funds are earning interest instead of sitting flat.
-You’re not just automating—you’re scaling smarter.
+Imagine this: Your AP and AR teams work from the same dashboard, approvals happen automatically, and your entire invoice approval automation process runs without bottlenecks.
+You’re not just automating, you’re scaling smarter.

 Centime - All-in-One AP/AR & Treasury for Mid-Market CFOs